MailTape/MailTape-v1/_posts/2017-01-22-Detroit-Swindle.md

 _Laura_: **"**Mocky comes from Canada and travelled to the electronic scenes of Berlin and L.A., working with famous international artists and later falling in love with jazz.
 Incredibly blissful, soulful, jazzy, this electro-pop song will make you want to lie down in the grass on a Spring afternoon.**"**

 + ## The Bamboos – Get in the Scene
-_Laura_: **"**Considered by many as the Australian masters of Funk, the Bamboos are getting us on your feet for a morning swing with this splendid fusion of Jazz, Funk and Hip-Hop.**"**
+_Laura_: **"**Considered by many as the Australian masters of Funk, the Bamboos are getting us on our feet for a morning swing with this splendid fusion of Jazz, Funk and Hip-Hop.**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Detroit Swindle](https://www.facebook.com/detroitswindle/ "Facebook") for their participation and William for the illustration.
 Have an inspiring Sunday! </p>